Regularized Online Allocation Problems: Fairness and Beyond: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 In this paper, we introduce the \emph{regularized online allocation problem}, a novel variant of the online allocation problem that allows for regularization on resource consumption.
-We present multiple examples to showcase how the regularizer can help attain desirable properties, such as fairness and load balancing, and present a dual online subgradient descent algorithm for solving this problem with low regret.
-Future directions include extending the results in this work to more general input models (e.g., non-stationary stochastic inputs and adversarial inputs).
+We present multiple examples to showcase how the regularizer can help attain desirable properties, such as fairness and load balancing, and present a dual online mirror descent algorithm for solving this problem with low regret.
+The introduction of a regularizer impacts the geometry of the dual feasible region.
+By suitably choosing the reference function of mirror descent, we can adapt the algorithm to the structure of the dual feasible region and, in many cases, obtain dual updates in closed form.

+Future directions include extending the results in this work to other inputs such as non-stationary stochastic models.
+Another direction is to consider other regularizers and develop corresponding adversarial guarantees using our framework.
+Finally, it is worth exploring whether the competitive ratios we provide are tight (either unimprovable by our algorithm or by any other algorithm) for the regularizers we explore in this paper.

 { { }}